 Located on the ground floor of 5-star hotel Corinthia and owned by the well-known and highly successful Hungarian Bock winery, Bock Bisztró aims more at the younger crowd, offering high quality gourmet dishes, and serving them with style and passion in a relaxed, modern, urban bistro-like atmosphere.
 Their continuously renewed menu contains a variety of traditional Hungarian meals as well as modern dishes.
 According to its chef Lajos Bíró: “every chef needs to be able to cook a good traditional Hungarian meal and then twist it.”
 Perhaps this philosophy is what makes Bock Bisztró this excellent of a choice for a dinner or lunch.
 A Michelin guide recommended restaurant since 2007 and a must visit when in Budapest.

-What you should try: their Grandma’s Sunday menu including a farm chicken stew with new potatoes and green walnut pancake with wine foam
+What you should try: their Grandma’s Sunday menu including a farm chicken stew with fresh potatoes and green walnut pancake with wine foam

 Szegedi Halászcsárda (Szeged style Fisherman’s Inn)